mulugetakem/elma/README.md

                 return icmpcount;  //return the total number of packets being received so that the monitor decides how much danager it poses
              }

+The figure below shows block diagram representation of the implementation.

 ![blockdiagram](img/blockdiagram.png)